fruityloops1/HOS-InputDisplay/README.md

 # HOS-InputDisplay

+# This project has been abandoned, if you wish to still use it, please use the 1.3.2 version from the Releases tab, as the latest one is broken.

 Nintendo switch input display meant as a replacement for OJDS-NX, because OJDS-NX causes load times to increase in some games.
 This can still be the case with this input display, but it is minimal.

 ## Build (Sysmodule)